ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 When an `<img />` has no `src` or  `srcset` as props - or even when it fails to load the specified image, some web browsers show a "broken image" placeholder or an outline around the element.
 These typically do not conform to the page design causing the page to appear broken.

 The `<Image />` component allows supplying `defaultImage`, and in cases where the source fails to load - `errorImage` will be displayed.
 If `errorImage` is not supplied the `<Image/>` component will render an empty pixel.

+#### Filter options

+* Brightness: increases or reduces the level of image brightness as percentage of the original brightness.
+Valid values: [-100 : 100].

+* Contrast: increases or reduces the difference between the image's lighter and darker areas, as percentage of the original contrast.
+Valid values: [-100 : 100].

+* Hue: shifts the colors of the image either clockwise or counter-clockwise around the color wheel.
+Valid values are [-180 : 180] degrees.

+* Saturation: increases or reduces the color intensity of the photo, as percentage of the original saturation.
+Valid values: [-100 : 100].

+* Blur: applies a blur effect to the image, as percentage of the original blurriness.
+Valid values: [0 : 100].

+* UnsharpMask: increases the image's visible sharpness by enhancing the contrast along the edges in the image.

+    Radius: the radius of the area to which each pixel is compared.
+Valid values: [0.1 : 128.0].

+    Amount: defines how much lighter or darker the edge border will be, as percentage of the original image (divided by 100, so that 1 represents 100%).
+Valid values: [0 : 10.0].

+    Threshold: the minimum brightness change that will be affected by the filter and defines an edge in the image.
+Valid values: [0 : 255.0].

 #### Edge case handling